canonical/snapd/interfaces/builtin/README.md

 - The slot must come from a snap with a snap ID of `Cx4J8ADDq8xULNaAjO7mQid75ru4rObB`

-And similarly for the second element of the allow-auto-connection list.
+The above is also true for the second element of the allow-auto-connection list.

-An equivalent way to write this assertion that works exactly the same would be:
+An equivalent way to write an assertion that works in exactly the same way would be:

     plugs:
       serial-port: